 For a virtual event, it’s a good idea to connect with your volunteers and staff members online before it officially starts.

 A final note about your volunteers: They’re passionate and dedicated to your cause.
-Be sure to express your gratitude for them appropriately (more on thanking your participants later!).
+Be sure to express your gratitude for them appropriately.

 The point is: It’s best to have your volunteers show up a couple of hours before the kick-off time, ensuring you’re fully prepared for anything.